sphinx-gallery/sphinx-gallery/doc/syntax.rst

 <https://nteract.gitbooks.io/hydrogen/>`_ and `Spyder
 <https://docs.spyder-ide.org/editor.html>`_.
 Note that although the
 documentation may only mention one of ``#%%`` or ``# %%``, in practice both work in these editors.
-In these IDEs (with these IDE plugins), ``#%%`` or ``# %%`` at the start of a line signifies the start of a code block.
+In these IDEs (or with these IDE plugins), ``#%%`` or ``# %%`` at the start of a line signifies the start of a new code block.
-Code within a code block can be easily executed all at once.
-This functionality can be helpful when writing a Sphinx-Gallery ``.py`` script as it allows you to create pairs of subsequent Sphinx-Gallery text and code blocks.
+Code within a code block can be easily executed together, at the same time.
+This functionality can be helpful when writing a Sphinx-Gallery ``.py`` example as the blocks allow you to easily create pairs of subsequent Sphinx-Gallery text and code blocks.

 Here are the contents of an example Python file using the 'code block' functionality::